History of Crystal Palace F.C.: Back among the elite, Cup glory and European football (2013–present)

 On 4 July 2021, Palace appointed former Arsenal legend Patrick Vieira as their new manager on a three-year contract.
-Vieira led the club to a twelfth-place finish and an FA Cup semi-final in his first full season.
+The Frenchman led the club to a twelfth-place finish and an FA Cup semi-final in his first full season.
 However, he was dismissed in March 2023 after a dismal winless run of 12 games, which had left the club in a relegation battle.
+That same month, Roy Hodgson was re-appointed Palace manager until the end of the season.
+His experience proved crucial as he successfully guided the club to safety, finishing in eleventh-place in the Premier League at the end of the 2022–23 season.
+Hodgson was appointed permanent manager for a second time at the start of the following season, but stepped down from the role prematurely on 19 February 2024.
+On the same day, he was replaced by former Eintracht Frankfurt manager Oliver Glasner.